 Most ICOs now have KYC and AML requirements in order to lower the risk of scandals.

-buying with borrowed money where the invested amount acts simply as collateral
+trading with borrowed money where the invested amount acts simply as collateral on a potential loan

 Margin trading is dangerous because you can lose more money than you invest.

 a double encrypted data structure or "binary hash" used in blockchain applications to verify transactions without completely downloading them

 Merkle trees are used in distributed systems like Bitcoin for efficient data verification.

 states that the value of a telecommunications network is proportional to the square of the number of connected users of the system

 Metalf's law can be explained easily because one person with a mobile phone is useless, two a little better, and 1 billion incredible.